ishbguy/ishbguy.github.io/_posts/2017-07-24-Sed-And-Awk-Booklist.md

 # Sed & AWK Booklist

-This is a book list for sed and awk learning
+This is a book list for learning sed and awk:

 + {info, man} {sed,awk}
 + sed&awk